 The muscles you use in exercise have a large impact on the amount of weight loss you experience.
 Bigger muscles and muscle groups require more calorific energy to operate, and when energy stored within the muscle is depleted it draws off large stocks of energy or fuel from your fat stocks or dietary intake to replenish.
 The best fat burning exercise machines tend to operate the larger muscle groups.

-An elliptical fitness trainer mainly targets lower body muscle groups, but also works some upper body muscle groups to a lesser degree.
+These trainers mainly target lower body muscle groups, but also works some upper body muscle groups to a lesser degree.

 The lower body muscle groups include the gluteus maximus (buttocks), quadriceps (front of thigh), hamstrings (rear of thigh), calves and lower shin muscles.
 The thighs and buttock muscles are the big muscle groups that burn big energy, get the heart rate up, burn loads of calories and lead to big weight loss.